 - List of gods and goddesses by Molly Schwichtenberg

 The two teachers looked at the clock.
-“Time to get going,” said Mr. Frank.
+“Time to get going,” said Mr. Grow.
 “I’m really looking forward to teaching mythology!”

 Displaying Kids’ Mythology Research

 “Haha!
-Thanks!” said Ms. Sneed.
-“The kids are drawn to it like magnets.
-I have to pry them away from it every morning.”
+Thanks!”
+Mr. Grow replied.
+“Did you notice that the kids are already drawn to it like magnets.
+I had to pry them away from it this morning.”

 Teaching Mythology with Opinion and Persuasive Pieces

-“How can we keep momentum?”
-Mr. Frank asked.
+Suddenly, Mr. Grow looked perplexed.
+“How can we keep momentum?” he asked.
 “At this point, kids are really excited about Greek myths.
 And I love teaching mythology too!
 We’re not ready to give them up.
 What will we do next?”

 “I beat you to it,” said Ms. Sneed.
 “Argumentative writing about myths!
-My kids have already begun writing one-paragraph opinion pieces.
+First, kids will write one-paragraph opinion pieces.
 Earlier this week, they considered which Greek god to invite to dinner.
 In first person, they explained their choice.

-“Wow,” said Mr. Frank, “I can’t wait to get started on these.”
+“Wow,” said Mr. Grow, “I can’t wait to get started on these.”

 Teaching Mythology Allusions

-“Additionally,” said Ms. Sneed, we’re working on allusions to Greek mythology.
-This fits with Common Core State Standard RL.4.5.”
+“Additionally,” said Ms. Sneed, we’re working on allusions to Greek mythology, or words that refer to characters in myths.”

-She handed Mr. Frank a set of papers.
+She handed Mr. Grow a set of two papers.
 “That’s a comprehensive list!” he said.

 “Actually, I found a full-blown unit on allusions to Greek mythology.
-In addition to the terms and definitions, it offers printable cards and an ebook.
+In addition to the terms and definitions, it offers anchor charts that you can print or display, as well as an ebook.
 Furthermore, kids can read how these words came into our language.
 And – of course – there’s a test.
 Everything we need!”

-“Oh yeah,” said Mr. Frank.
+“Oh yeah,” said Mr. Grow.
 “You’ve nailed it again.
-This is a great little unit.”
+This is a great little genre study.”

 The corners of Ms. Sneed’s mouth turned up.
-She sure did love it when her partner said that.
+She sure did love it when he said that.